 As illustrated in the example, the current asset allocation does not match the original.
 In the example, the US equity portion of the portfolio has grown at a much higher rate than the fixed income and foreign equity holdings.
 This creates an investment mix that is more heavily weighted in equities.

-To correct this, you would determine which equities should be sold, reinvesting the proceeds in the purchase of additional bonds to restore the original weights of each asset class.
+To fix this, determine which equities to sell and reinvest the proceeds in by buying more bonds to restore the original weights of each asset class.

 As you may realize, there are some pitfalls to self-managing your portfolio.
 When the market goes down is perhaps the most common point investors decide to enlist the help of a professional.
 Creating a diversified portfolio that is aligned with your risk tolerance – and stays that way – is a complex and ongoing process.
 Many busy professionals don’t have the time to dedicate to self-education or the interest.

 Before you rebalance your portfolio, objectively try to assess your comfort and skill in investment management.
 Your 401(k) might be your largest asset (aside from a home).
 If you’re not confident your original asset allocation is the best available, it likely doesn’t make sense to rebalance back to this potentially flawed allocation.
 If you only have a target-date retirement fund, it won’t require rebalancing.
 But that doesn’t mean an age-based investment is the best choice.
 Consider working with a financial advisor to ensure you’re making the most of your retirement savings.